 If you're more into jogging, then please check this website.

 Well, many exchange students come to Innsbruck to go skiing or snowboarding several times a week.
-There is a big choice of skiing areas around Innsbruck, most of them easily reachable by public transport within a maximum of one hour.
-There even are a couple of glaciers in the Tyrol where you can ski all year long.
-Find a lot of general information (skiing resorts, snow parks, skiing schools) here.
+There is a big choice of skiing areas around Innsbruck, most of them easily reachable by public transportation within a maximum of one hour.
+There even are a couple of glaciers in Tyrol where you can ski all year long.
+Find a lot of general information (skiing resorts, snow parks, skiing schools) on tirol.at.

-If you’re rather into ski touring than “normal” skiing, you will find some information on possible routes here.
+If you’re rather into ski touring than “normal” skiing, you will find some information on possible routes bergsteigen.com.

-Those of you who are interested in cross-country-skiing will find a lot of information here.
+Those of you who are interested in cross-country-skiing will find a lot of information on tirol.at.

 The university sports institute USI organizes a lot of different courses (from dancing to soccer) for a very cheap price.
-Registration is based upon the “first come, first served” principle and opens a couple of days before the official beginning of the semester.
+Registration is based upon the “first come, first served” principle, so bette be quick!
+It opens a couple of days before the official beginning of the semester.
 Find more information on their website.

 Find a list of all public swimming baths (indoor and outdoor) as well as of all saunas here.